jayunit100/etcdadm/README.md

 ### Removing a member

+From time to time, you need to remove etcd nodes.
 On the machine being removed, run

 ```
 etcdadm reset